ePrivacy Regulation vs GDPR: 4 Key Differences

-You can read about the ePrivacy Regulation 2021 Draft Update in our blog here.
+You can read our blog post about the ePrivacy Regulation 2021 Draft Update.

 Earmarked to replace the ePrivacy Directive (EU Cookie Law), the ePrivacy Regulation is concerned with the privacy of data business collect from EU residents just like the GDPR.

 But, specifically, the ePrivacy Regulation aims to protect the privacy of EU residents’ electronic communications content and its metadata.

 What this means is that the scope of the ePrivacy Regulation goes beyond personal data and it can include non-personal data such as Business-to-business communications (B2B).

 In contrast, the scope of the GDPR is limited to personal data.
 But, make no mistake, the two data privacy laws are not meant to work against each other.
 Instead, the ePrivacy Regulation is meant to complement the GDPR.

 In this article, we explore how the ePrivacy Regulation compares with the General Data Protection Regulation.

 Table of Contents